 Cutting out fats makes you reach your dream weight faster than ever and maintaining it in the long-term.

 You are probably wondering if you have to decrease your fat intake to 0%.
-You don’t have to be that severe!
+You don’t have to be that extreme!

-From a nutritional point of view, dietary fats are important for some health-related aspects.
+From a nutritional perspective, dietary fats are important for some health-related aspects.
 They also make your body function better.
-Dietary fats aren’t just a source of energy:
+Dietary fats are not only a source of energy:

 There is a difference between “good” and “bad” fats.